 Walking burns anywhere between 120 and 178 calories in half an hour, if you are walking at about 3.5 mph.
 That is pretty good for an activity that needs no major investment and which can be made interesting with the help of company, a good walking route, or a killer music playlist.

-Do Learn To Breathe Right
+1. Breathe Right

-If you get your breathing right, that is half the battle won.
-Especially if you are walking longer distances or using walking as a form of exercise.
+If you get your breathing right, that is half the battle won, especially if you are walking longer distances or using walking as a form of exercise.

 Avoid breathing in through your mouth.
 Stick to inhaling through your nose, relaxing your stomach as you do this.
 You should be able to feel the air filling your lungs, right to the very lower sections.